Updated: Dec 13, 2022

 Perhaps the most surprising invitation I received was when a friend approached me with an odd idea—you should run for committeewoman, he said, referring to a position in our local government that focuses on voter engagement and education.
 My friend cited the commitment I had to our neighborhood and the connections I’d worked hard to make since moving there.
 This felt like an absurd fit for my demeaner, if you remember the whole introvert thing, but I told him I’d consider it.
 That evening I called my mom to tell her about this funny conversation.
 Without skipping a beat, she says to me: well, this sounds like an invitation!

 Ultimately, I decided to run for office and that summer won my race against a 23-year incumbent.
 In the months of campaigning before the election, I found the community I had been looking for at the beginning of the year.
 I met neighbors from all walks of life and connected over a shared love of place.
 It was opening myself up to others that made me truly at home in my neighborhood.
 I am so grateful that I accepted the invitation!

 As we approach another new year, I am thinking about what type of resolution I’d like to make.
 Do I keep it lighthearted or choose something a bit more thoughtful?
 I’ve had a hard but good year; I started a new job, simplified my life by downsizing significantly, and spent a good amount of time on the shores of Lake Superior.
-I think my resolution for 2022 is to keep the space I’ve built into my life.
+I think my resolution is to keep the space I’ve built into my life.
 It’s this margin that makes me a present and connected neighbor, and that is something I want to maintain with intention in the coming year.